gujjuskills/gujjuskills/content/terms-condition.md

 ## 9. Governing Law
 These Terms are governed by and construed in accordance with the laws of [Your Country/State], without regard to its conflict of law principles.
 ## 10. Contact Us
 If you have any questions about these Terms, please contact us at:

-📧 Email: [mail2jaydip@gmail.com]
+📧 Email: [jbchauhanofficial@gmail.com]

 🌐 Website: www.gujjuskills.com

-FacebookWhatsAppTelegramGmailPinterestShare